Billie Hughes: Solo career

-In the mid '80s Hughes lived in London, Ontario Canada where he regularly performed at Smale's Pace, a well-known coffeehouse on the Canadian folk circuit, at Groaning Board, and at folk festivals across Canada.
-During the Canadian years he was sometimes accompanied by David Bradstreet and Lazarus bassist Carl Keesee, and occasionally Lazarus performed as a full band including Randy Kumano, Allan Soberman and Wayne Smith.
+In the later '70s Hughes lived in London, Ontario Canada where he regularly performed at Smale's Pace, a well-known coffeehouse on the Canadian folk circuit, at Groaning Board, at Riverboat Coffee House and at folk festivals across Canada.
+He was a performer at the inaugural Festival of Friends in Hamilton, Ontario in 1976.During the Canadian years he was sometimes accompanied by David Bradstreet and Lazarus bassist Carl Keesee, and occasionally Lazarus performed as a full band including Randy Kumano, Allan Soberman and Wayne Smith.

 John Capek, the first independent producer to produce a broadcast recording for the CBC, produced Bill Hughes at the CBC studios.

 In January 1978, CBS Records Canada announced the signing of Bill Hughes, former member of the band Lazarus, to a long-term recording contract.
 Hughes was the first recording artist signed by the Canadian affiliate of CBS to receive a guaranteed American release and full tour support.
 A reception for the signing of Hughes was held at the Prince Hotel in Toronto.
 Hughes shared his intention of setting up his residence in Canada and applying for Canadian citizenship and spoke of his plans to record in Los Angeles in the following months.

-In 1982, Hughes released an album entitled "Last Catch" credited to "Horton, Bates & Best", a solo album by Bill Hughes that was re-released digitally in 2006 with the title "A Tribute to Canadian Songwriter by Billie Hughes".
+In 1982, Hughes released an album entitled "Last Catch" credited to "Horton, Bates & Best", a solo album by Bill Hughes that was re-released digitally in 2006 with the title "A Tribute to Canadian Songwriters" by Billie Hughes.
 The album comprised nine cover versions of songs by Canadian songwriters including: Bruce Cockburn, David Wiffen, Brent Titcomb, David Bradstreet, Colleen Peterson and David Essig and was well received by the Canadian press.

 Work with Anne Murray

-In Toronto, Hughes met and recorded background vocals for Anne Murray on the title track of her "Let's Keep It That Way" album in 1978.
+In Toronto, Hughes met and recorded background vocals for Anne Murray on the title track of her Let's Keep It That Way album in 1978.
 In the mid-1980s, he toured with Murray singing the duet part of "Nobody Loves Me Like You Do" and "Now And Forever".
+Hughes performed "Now And Forever" with Anne Murray at the American Music Awards in 1986.

 Dream Master

 Hughes' Dream Master album was produced by Henry Lewy and recorded at A&M Recording Studios in Los Angeles.
 Jose Feliciano appears on the track "Only Your Heart Can Say" as a guest artist on guitar and background vocals.
+Dream Master was released in 1979 and re-released in Osaka, Japan in 1982 when Hughes was performing in Osaka.